Theta-Limited/OpenAthena-Legacy-Python/README.md

 The information in the following output lines represents the final positional resolution obtained by the approximate intersection of the constructed line emitted from the aircraft's camera and the ground as represented by the terrain data

-The values should be tested for correctness and not totally relied upon in the current version of this program.
+The values should be tested for correctness

 `Approximate range to target:` represents the direct-line distance in meters from the aircraft to the target.
 This may be useful for an operator to determine if the target match is in the expected place.
 To obtain the horizontal distance, multiply this number times the cosine of theta